ExtendRealityLtd/VRTK/Assets/VRTK/Documentation/API.md

  * **Controller Events:** The controller to read the controller events from.
 If this is blank then it will attempt to get a controller events script from the same or parent GameObject.
  * **Headset Controller Aware:** The headset controller aware script to use to see if the headset is looking at the controller.
 If this is blank then it will attempt to get a controller events script from the same or parent GameObject.
  * **Hide When Not In View:** If this is checked then the tooltips will be hidden when the headset is not looking at the controller.
- * **Retry Init Max Tries:** The total number of initialisation attempts to make when waiting for the button transforms to initialise.
- * **Retry Init Counter:** The amount of seconds to wait before re-attempting to initialise the controller tooltips if the button transforms have not been initialised yet.

 ### Class Events